 Vila Nova de Cerveira is world renowned for its biennial arts festival which has taken place every other year since 1978.
 Don’t worry if you do not happen to be visiting during the official festival itself, since the festival’s inception the town has become a hub of artistic activity and you’ll find many works dotted throughout the ancient streets creating a wonderful juxtaposition between old and new.

-take the funicular to the church of Santa Luzia.
-If you do not suffer from vertigo, climb the dome and look out from the very very top.
+Take the funicular to the church of Santa Luzia.
+Climb the dome and look out from the very very top.
 Then head into the town and wander around the fascinating embroidery shops for which the town is famous.

 Travel through the ancient archway in the impressive city walls to discover a myriad of cobbled streets and a delightful range of local shops selling the beautifully embroidered towels and linen for which the town is famous.

-in the colourful market in Barcelos.
-Taking place every Thursday in Campo da República (also known as Campo da Feira), it is the largest market in Portugal and one of the largest in all of Europe.
+Taking place in Campo da República (also known as Campo da Feira), it is the largest market in Portugal and one of the largest in all of Europe.
 You’ll be sure to find the 'Galo de Barcelos', the small cockerel which is the town’s emblem.

 |Vila Praia de Âncora||10 mins|